Ziwox logo

 (RBA) Higher interest rates generally lead to higher returns on investments denominated in AUD.
 This tends to attract foreign capital into AUD assets.

-Ziwox considering Weak Bullish bias for this asset and we anticipate long-term price increases.
+Ziwox considering Strong Bearish bias for this asset and we expect prices to decline in the long-term.

 Market Overview & Performance